- Sire-Dam -

 Known at home as Mr Angry, he made a lot of punters happy that day as he went off 9/2 favourite.

-He also started favourite for his latest start, in the Coolmore Nunthorpe Stakes, and, on his first start over five furlongs, ran another cracker – finding only Mecca’s Angel too strong.
+He also started favourite for his next start in the Coolmore Nunthorpe Stakes, and, on his first start over five furlongs, ran another cracker – finding only Mecca’s Angel too strong.

 He was favourite to go one better in the 32Red Sprint Cup at Haydock 15 days later but was a late withdrawal after heavy rain turned the ground soft.